imliam/Lua-Collections/README.md

 collect({name = 'Liam', language = 'Lua'}):get('foo', function(key)
     return '"' .. key .. '" was not found in the collection'
 end)
--- '"foo was not found in the collection'
+-- '"foo" was not found in the collection'
 ```

 <hr>